 As noted, the huge success and impact of the Industrial Revolution resulted from the capture and refinement of knowledge, as well as the development of a disciplined engineering approach.
 Similar steps were taken in the Computer Revolution with the refinement of techniques, processes, tools, and technology.
 What has to happen is the emergence of a disciplined approach similar to the engineering approaches developed during the Industrial Revolution.
 Some would argue that the Computer Science or Computer Engineering disciplines fill this void.
 This is only partially true because more science and engineering is needed.

 A mathematical foundation is another characteristic of the engineering disciplines developed during the Industrial Revolution.
 Mathematics was used to validate the design and to develop new proven approaches, resulting in a reduction of risk and very high success rates.
-Some mathematical rigor is used in IT development, but a greater acceptance of the need for rigor and a more consistent, disciplined approach to problems and the definition of solutions are required.
+Some mathematical rigour is used in IT development, but a greater acceptance of the need for rigor and a more consistent, disciplined approach to problems and the definition of solutions are required.

 What further refinements are required in the IT context similar to a civil engineering example?
 In the industrial context nothing happens until a clear (and formal) agreement is obtained on the requirements and the overall concept and approach.
 This is followed by preliminary designs and then detailed design and engineering, with approvals being obtained all along the way.
 A lot of work is done prior to breaking ground.
 Therefore, in the IT context a similar rigorous approach is needed, regardless of the context and size of the project—architecture is required, regardless of the system development approach used.
 This is what UAM does for IT architecture and design.
-It defines the approach (i.e., the methodology) and the tools and techniques (i.e., the viewpoints and associated modeling languages) required for a more rigorous definition of solutions.
+It defines the approach (i.e., the methodology) and the tools and techniques (i.e., the viewpoints and associated modelling languages) required for a more rigorous definition of solutions.

 Architecture vs. Engineering